Designing a HUD That Works for Your Game

 There are many different components that make up a video game, and they all work together to create the final product.
-One of those components, the heads up display (HUD), has been an essential part of video games since the beginning.
+One of those components, the heads-up display (HUD), has been an essential part of video games since the beginning.
 HUDs are constantly progressing and changing along with the gaming industry.
 After reading this article, you'll have a better understanding of the type of HUD you should use for your game and where you may be able to exclude the HUD altogether.

-The HUD, however, is only what's displayed on the screen while the player is in the game.
+The HUD is what's displayed on the screen while the player is in the game.
 This shouldn't be confused with the user interface (UI), which can include all the different menus and interactive elements within the game.
 They often go hand in hand when game design is done well.
-HUD elements could include a mini-map in the corner, a health bar, and a variety of other elements to aid the player.
+HUD elements could include a mini-map in the corner, a health bar, and a variety of other items to aid the player.
 The HUD is there to present the player with important information while not being distracting.

 A great example of a heads up display is in the Halo series.
-The HUD is designed to look like the player is looking through the Spartan's visor.
-There's health information, ammo count, radar, and weapon type.
+The HUD is designed to give the appearance that the player is looking through the Spartan's visor.
+The HUD shows health information, ammo count, radar, and weapon type.
 While the HUD has changed slightly throughout the Halo series, it still maintains a similar style so players familiar with the Halo universe will be comfortable no matter which Halo game they're playing.

 Since the HUD is being displayed throughout gameplay, you want it designed to be easily seen in any lighting or environmental changes the player is likely to encounter.